alexrainman/CarouselView/README.md

 #### Release Notes

+4.4.4

+[Update] XF 2.4.0 now supported

+[Update] Position Selected can now be declared from XAML

+[Android] Does not re-measure its layout on Height Changed #184

+[Android] Content bleeds into Indicator position due to height miscalculation #185

 4.4.3

-[Android] TapGestureRecognizer doesn't work when added to CarouselViewControl #200 [iOS] PositionSelected not called when adding a new item.
+[Android] TapGestureRecognizer doesn't work when added to CarouselViewControl #200

+[iOS] PositionSelected not called when adding a new item.

-[UWP] Adding an Item to the CarouselView Causes Exception when ShowIndicators = False #198 [UWP] Crash on window resize #199
+[UWP] Adding an Item to the CarouselView Causes Exception when ShowIndicators = False #198

+[UWP] Crash on window resize #199

-[UWP] Adding back VirtualizationStackPanel as FlipView.ItemsPanelTemplate [UWP] Overall staibility and improvements.
+[UWP] Adding back VirtualizationStackPanel as FlipView.ItemsPanelTemplate

+[UWP] Overall staibility and improvements.

 4.4.2